Do You Have Emotional Distance in Your Marriage?: Why It Happens, What It Feels Like & How Couples Drift Apart Silently

 The Internal Dialogue Couples Rarely Share

-Inside emotionally distant marriages, partners often carry rich private dialogues they don’t speak out loud:
+Inside emotionally distant marriages, partners often carry rich private dialogues they do not speak out loud:

 These questions stay private because of fear:

-So emotional distance becomes reinforced not only by behaviour—but by mutual hesitation.
+So emotional distance in marriage becomes reinforced not only by behaviour, but by mutual hesitation.

 Both partners sense the shift.